Message us or call us on

 If you appreciate going to a place where most people don’t speak English, where wi-fi works only sometimes, where roads are unpaved, where you might be delayed by an ox drawn cart, or guanacos in the road then you should love it as much as we do.

-If you want a longer version of this trip, take a look out our 45-day Route Uncovered itinerary.
+If you want a longer version of this trip, take a look out our 45-day Route of Parks Uncovered itinerary.

 As a tailor made holiday we can adjust things to suit you prior to your departure.
 There is also much of this trip where it is up to you to set the pace and your private guides can also adjust activities to suit you.
 There is plenty of opportunity to get out walking on this holiday but equally, if all you wanted to do is sit and stare at the landscapes, it would remain a great trip.